Duxah/FreePCB-2/ECDS.md

 Special attention should be paid to the topic of hidden text in the schematic design.
 You should avoid hidden texts in the project, because they are not displayed when printing the diagram on paper, therefore it can lead to errors.
 Initially, the idea was to make it impossible to hide text attributes, such as the name of the footprint, or the name of the pin, but when using the editor in practice, this turned out to be a serious limitation, and this idea had to be abandoned.
 But on the other hand, an option was added to search for hidden footprint attributes to control them.

 ***
+## Multi-graphic part symbols

+Although the `Schematic Constructor` does not have symbol libraries, you can create multi-graphic part symbols.
+Just draw two graphic symbols, name the first one for example `DA1.1`, and the second one `DA1.2`.
+The program will treat it as one part DA1, and it will also appear in the BOM list as `DA1`.
+Either period or dash can be used as separator.

+***
+## Renumbering of parts

+In the `Schematic Constructor`, you can automatically renumber parts on a page, either from left to right or from top to bottom.
+You can also combine two options - number part of the diagram from left to right, and the other part from top to bottom if, for example, you have different blocks of the diagram on the same page.
+A part reference designator is a unique ID by which a part can be found on a page, so in Schematic Constructor, two parts with the same reference designator cannot be placed on the same page.
+For this reason, it is recommended that you clean up the reference designators before renumbering parts.
+There is a special menu item for this called Clear Part Numbers.
+After cleaning, the part numbers will start from `50000`.
+Then you can already number them in order from number `1`.
+During renumbering, the program will also check the designations of parts on other pages that are included in the netlist, so do not forget to clear the part indices of these pages (which included in the netlist).

+***
 ## Connection to Freepcb

 `Schematic Constructor` and `Freepcb-2` are self-contained software, they can be used separately from each other.
 By drawn a diagram in `Schematic Constructor`, you can design a PCB in another environment that supports PADS-PCB netlist import (eg KiCad).
 But if you choose FreePcb-2, then you have the advantages of being reminded when you make changes to the circuit, so you don't forget to import those changes to the PCB.
 Communication between the schematic editor and the PCB editor is done by exporting a netlist from the `Schematic Constructor`, and importing a netlist into Freepcb-2.
 The electrical diagram is the original source, so if after importing the netlist you want to modify the project (add / remove parts on the PCB), then you must start from the schematic diagram.
 This may seem like a kind of limitation, but this method of editing is classic and helps to avoid mistakes, unlike the option when you first make changes to the printed circuit board, and then to the circuit.